 During a job interview, you’re on the interviewer’s clock, not your own.
 Hopefully, you’ve given yourself plenty of time for the interview.
 If you haven’t, try not to stress over it.
-You can deal with whatever is delayed because the interview is running late afterwards.
+You can deal with whatever is delayed because the interview is running late afterward.
 For now, keep your focus on your interviewer.

 On a similar note, be sure that your phone is turned off and out of sight.
 An interviewer does not want to hear that you’ve got a message or a text.
-Even worse, a definite interview breaker is saying that you need to take a call.
+Even worse, a definite interview-breaker is saying that you need to take a call.

 Not Doing Your Homework